Aliases for OXT Gene

 GeneCards Summary for OXT Gene

 OXT (Oxytocin/Neurophysin I Prepropeptide) is a Protein Coding gene.
-Diseases associated with OXT include Endometritis and Persistent Genital Arousal Disorder.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with OXT include Persistent Genital Arousal Disorder and Epignathus.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Signaling by GPCR.
 GO annotations related to this gene include neurohypophyseal hormone activity and oxytocin receptor binding.
 An important paralog of this gene is AVP.

 UniProtKB/Swiss-Prot for OXT Gene